dimaMachina/graphql-eslint/docs/rules/relay-page-info.md

 - `PageInfo` must be an Object type
 - `PageInfo` must contain fields `hasPreviousPage` and `hasNextPage`, that return non-null Boolean
-- `PageInfo` must contain fields `startCursor` and `endCursor`, that return either String, Scalar, or a non-null wrapper around one of those types
+- `PageInfo` must contain fields `startCursor` and `endCursor`, that return either String or Scalar, which can be null if there are no results

 ## Usage Examples